rewouh/termgif/README.md

 # termgif

+Still in development, not ready to be used as it is.

-Simple python implementation for gif displaying in unix terms.
+CLI utility for gif displaying in unix shells.

-Required libraries: Pillow, Curses
+Required Python libraries: Pillow, Curses

 Your terminal must support at least 255 colors for this to work.